GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 > _Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services._

-For specific implementaiton guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.
+For specific implementation guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.

 **Questions?** send an email to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)